curiousest/curiousest.github.io/_posts/2018-09-21-evolution-of-my-desk-2.md

 Soundproofing options:

-* Reflect and absorb incoming sound waves
+* *Stop sound coming in*: reflect and absorb incoming sound waves
-* Dampen sound waves that have made their way into the enclosure (absorb and prevent reverberation)
+* *Absorb sound inside*: dampen sound waves that have made their way into the enclosure to absorb and prevent reverberation
-* Cancel sound (active antinoise sound generators)
+* *Cancel sound*: active antinoise sound generators
-* Increase distance between source and receiver
+* *Don't be near sound*: increase distance between source and receiver

 [Wikipedia article](https://en.wikipedia.org/wiki/Soundproofing)